ycpcs/cs497-spring2019/resources/index.md

 - [VisualCodeGrepper](https://github.com/nccgroup/VCG) is an automated code security review tool that handles C/C++, Java, C#, VB and PL/SQL.

-- [SublimeAStyleFormatter](https://packagecontrol.io/packages/SublimeAStyleFormatter) is a simple code formatter plugin for Sublime Text.
-It provides ability to format C, C++, Cuda-C++, OpenCL, Arduino, C#, and Java files.

 - [HackerOne](https://www.hackerone.com/) is a vulnerability coordination and bug bounty platform that connects businesses with cybersecurity researchers.

 SEED Labs